allcloud-io/clisso/README.md

 The `--duration` flag is optional and defaults to the value set at the provider level.
 Valid values are between 3600 and 43200 seconds.
 Can be used to raise or lower the session duration for an individual app, depending on the security needs for the specific app.
-The value used here has to match the max session duration configured on the AWS role; the default maximum is 3600 seconds.
-If a mismatch is detected Clisso will provide the `awscli` command to change it.
+The [max session duration](12) has be equal to or lower than what is configured on the role in AWS.
+The default maximum is 3600 seconds.
+If a mismatch is detected Clisso will try to assume the role with a lower duration than requested.

 #### Okta